 As a young 16 year old Rolls-Royce apprentice I remember marveling at this stained-glass window and feeling a deep sense of heritage and pride.
 Later on in my apprenticeship I worked alongside a gentleman a few days from retirement, his apprenticeship was spent working on the Merlin engine.

-Nearly 30 years later and I’m back in front of the window.
+Nearly 30 years later and I'm back in front of the window, it's not the same location but it's just as impressive.